theofficialgman/Jamepad/BUILDING.md

 ## Building Jamepad

+Jamepad is built on Github Actions.
+Take a look at the workflow files to see what's happening.

+If you need to built locally, follow the steps taken there.

+Now following is the old manual approach_

 1. Clone the repo on Linux.
 Run `./gradlew linuxNatives`
 2. The binaries for Windows are cross-compiled and so also need to be built on Linux (or MacOS).
 Run `./gradlew windowsNatives`
 3. Clone the repo on a mac.
 Copy the files you just built (from the `libs` folder) to the mac.